Understanding MCA & DOLS in Mental Health Care

 – Problem: Deciding alone without speaking to family, advocates, or the person

-– Solution: Follow Section 4 checklist; document who was consulted and their views
+– Solution: Follow the Section 4 checklist; document who was consulted and their views

 Mistake 4: Confusing MCA with Mental Health Act